ericktafel1/Main-Notes/📦CTF Boxes/Arctic - HTB.md

            Raw packets sent: 7 (284B) | Rcvd: 7 (324B)
 ```

-==- web enum
-	- feroxbuster
-	- gobuster
-	- dirsearch
-	- dirbuster
-	- whatweb
-==

-- The Managed File Transfer Protocol (mftp) on port 8500 that is open at `http://10.10.10.11:8500/` shows directories we can browse.
+- The Managed File Transfer Protocol #mftp on port 8500 that is open at `http://10.10.10.11:8500/` shows directories we can browse.
 	- We also found during enumeration `http://10.10.10.11:8500/CFIDE/administrator/` which leads us to a Web Portal for Adobe Cold Fusion 8 Administrator
 	- Upon research, we find that:
 		- "ColdFusion scripts are commonly run as an elevated user, such as NT-Authority\SYSTEM (Windows) or root (Linux), making them especially susceptible to web-based attacks."

 # Foothold
 - gain shell via exploit
-- Using `searchsploit`, we find an exploit for Adobe ColdFusion 8 - Remote Command Execution (RCE), `cfm/webapps/50057.py`
+- Using `searchsploit`, we find an exploit for Adobe ColdFusion 8 - Remote Command Execution (RCE), `cfm/webapps/50057.py` #Coldfusion
 ```
 ┌──(root㉿swabby)-[~/Downloads]
 └─# searchsploit Adobe ColdFusion 8